julioasoares/ZILLAchain/README.md

 # Zilla-Chain
-## Specifications and uses of the Zilla Utility Chain
+## Specifications and uses of the ZILLA Utility Chain

 Zilla Chain version 0.1.0 beta